onionpancakes/chassis/README.md

 ## Escapes

-By default, text and attribute values are escaped.
+Text and attribute values are escaped by default.

 ```clojure
 (c/html [:div "& < >"])